fankaidev/all-my-web/worklog/S14_display_script_count.md

 3. Clear badge when navigating to pages with no scripts
 4. Add "Active" tag for scripts that match current URL
 5. Update script list when URL changes
+6. Display match patterns in a readable format

 ### Components
 - Background service: Track script count per tab and update badge
 - Badge API: Use chrome.action.setBadgeText/setBadgeBackgroundColor
-- Panel UI: Display "Active" tag for applicable scripts
+- Panel UI: Display "Active" tag and match patterns for scripts
 - URL matching: Check if script matches current URL

 ### Data Flow